THE SOLID WASTE DISPOSAL ACT OF 1976 ESTABLISHED FEDERAL PRIMACY IN SOLID WASTE MATTERS:

 (C) that such revision is otherwise necessary.
 The Administrator shall review approved plans from time to time and if he determines that revision or corrections are necessary to bring such plan into compliance with the minimum requirements promulgated under section 6943 of this title (including new or revised requirements), he shall, after notice and opportunity for public hearing, withdraw his approval of such plan.
 Such withdrawal of approval shall cease to be effective upon the Administrator's determination that such complies with such minimum requirements.

-(b) Eligibility of States for
+(b) Eligibility of States for Federal financial assistance

 (1) The Administrator shall approve a State application for financial assistance under this subchapter, and make grants to such State, if such State and local and regional authorities within such State have complied with the requirements of section 6946 of this title within the period required under such section and if such State has a State plan which has been approved by the Administrator under this subchapter.